mpeters/movie_rating/README.md

 If you don't specify the API key in the environment, then it must be given here.

+## Running the tests

+Just like running the movie_rating program, except you must pass the API Key as an environment variable.
+Then you override the entrypoint to be `pytest`

+    docker run -e OMDB_API_KEY --entrypoint pytest movie_rating

 ## Built With

 * Python3